-It feels similar to the role of an objective history channel – it too should give voice to the historical events in their full dimension, not just in black and white.
+It felt similar to the role of an objective history channel – it too should give voice to historical events in their full dimension.

 Along with a small team of freelance creative producers from Warsaw, I thought of utilising the 3D printed objects as both the general landscape and the main characters of the story.
 It offered a chance to come back to the emotional side of visual arts and the physicality of sculpture art.

 It was also a great tribute to modern craftsmanship – a combination of human input and machine-driven excellence.
 Juxtaposing the analogue feel of 3D printed objects with the dynamic form of projection mapping and animation made the fact-heavy storytelling narrative less static and flowing more seductively.

 Human history is ‘cyclical and always returns to the point of beginning’, to quote an American writer Edward Ballamy.
 It is also subject to some eternal laws, waltzing between birth and death, light and darkness, progress and decay.
 These elements have only one thing in common – a permanent change.
 Any linear way of telling the story of humankind has to be met with difficulties.
 Historical events tend to complement each other and overlap over the course of centuries.
 Thus, human view of the world will always be biased by the stretch of a mind’s cognition.

 Time is elastic.
 What we call the ‘flowing’ of time has to be understood by studying the structure of our brain rather than by studying physics.Carlo Rovelli, The Order of Time

 A Discoverer – a brave man venturing out of a cave into a world full of possibilities.
 He has to discover the light, learn the cycles of Nature and understand his own limitations.